GoogleCloudPlatform/terraform-google-secured-data-warehouse/flex_templates/java/regional_dlp_re_identification/README.md

 ## Build the flex template with Cloud Build

+The java dataflow is inspired by the work captured by a DLP solution.
+Learn more at [Migrate Sensitive Data in BigQuery Using Dataflow & Cloud DLP](https://github.com/GoogleCloudPlatform/dlp-dataflow-deidentification)

 Set the following environment variables based in the resources create in the infrastructure step:

 ```shell